 - > Corporal Punishment Student receives a paddling of not more than three licks. - > Detention Student loses free time before, during, or after school hours - ➤ Home Suspension Student is not to return to school until a parent and/or guardian meets with the principal or a member of the school administration.
 If a parent meets with a school official prior to the next day, a student would not lose instructional time. - > Saturday School Student is instructed to attend school on Saturday for a designated period of time. - > School Suspension (OSS) Student is out of school for a designated period of time.
 Students who are suspended are restricted from all school property and may not attend a school function on or off the property. - > In-school Suspension (ISS) Student is assigned to an area away from the regular classroom.
 In some cases, extra-curricular activities may be restricted or limited. - ➤ Expulsion Students' rights and privileges of attending school are suspended for a specified time period.
 Expelled students may not go onto school property at any time.
 If they do, they will be arrested and charged with trespassing. - > Fighting May range from a low level of a push, shove or an unsuccessful punch to more flagrant fist fighting involving multiple blows.
-Fighting involves these aforementioned actions by both students. - ✓ At the discretion of the administration, students returning to school from a training school or detention center may enter the alternative school for a transitional period before returning to Pearl High School.
-At the end of the transitional period, a review team will determine proper placement for the student. - ✓ The principal or principal's designee reserves the right to level and assign consequences for any violation that is not specifically listed in the handbook. - ✓ The principal or principal's designee reserves the right to require a risk assessment for any student deemed to be exhibiting signs of being a danger to himself or others.
-A risk assessment clearing the student signed by a licensed therapist or psychologist/psychiatrist will be required for re-entry to Pearl High School.
+Fighting involves these aforementioned actions by both students.

+At the discretion of the administration, students returning to school from a training school or detention center may enter the alternative school for a transitional period before returning to Pearl High School.
+At the end of the transitional period, a review team will determine proper placement for the student.